+Figure 1.
+Language Abilities of World Population.
+This figure illustrates the percentage of people worldwide and their language abilities.
+Data retrieved from http://ilanguages.org/bilingual.php

+Chapter II

-Data retrieved from http://ilanguages.org/bilingual.php Literature Review
+Literature Review

-While learning a second language can be beneficial at any age, research has shown that early language learners, especially before the age of 7, have benefits over those who learn later in life with near native accents, higher cognitive development, and higher test scores (Mondloch, 2012).
+While learning a second language can be beneficial at any age, research has shown that early language learners, especially before the age of 7, have benefits over those who learn later in life with the achievement of near native accents, higher cognitive development, and higher test scores (Mondloch, 2012).
 Children who are bilingual have a higher level of cultural awareness than their monolingual counterparts (Ray, 2009).
 It has also been shown that children exposed to Spanish language by native speakers have the second highest (behind native speakers) pronunciation rate in adulthood (Knightly, 2000).
-However, while the children may have the advantage to develop a near native accent, adults will learn the second language faster than children due to higher analytic abilities and more advance grammar (Hu, 2016).
+However, while the children may have the advantage to develop a near native accent, adults will learn the second language faster than children due to higher analytic abilities and more advanced grammar (Hu, 2016).

 Development of Language